OpenDevICON/opendevicon/README.md

 ---
-description: Test File for the Gitbook
+description: Using Python SDK in Jupyter Notebook for interacting with SCORE
 ---

-# TestinGitbook
+# SCORE interaction using Jupyter Notebook